N3-Z/Vuln-Web-App/README.md

-This is web vulnerable web app  that can use to learn and practice.
+This is a web vulnerable web app  that can use to learn and practice.